 The sprint planning meeting involves pulling items from the backlog into the sprint and prioritizing the user stories that will be carried out during the sprint.

-The daily scrum or stand-up meeting includes a short daily meeting where each member of the team briefly shares what they are working on.
-The daily scrum typically lasts no more than 15 minutes.
+The daily Scrum or stand-up meeting includes a short regular meeting where each member of the team briefly shares what they are working.
+The daily Scrum typically lasts no more than 15 minutes.

 The retrospective reviews the teams progress after each sprint, and discusses ways to improve the process.

-Short Kaizen events can be done from time to time in order to focus.
+Short Kaizen events can be done from time to time to focus.
 Kaizen events are defined as short, breakthrough events where employees from several departments or teams examine a problem, propose solutions and implement changes.
-These events can be used in Kanban and Scrumban from time to time, in order to solve issues or improve the process of work.
+These events can be used in Kanban and Scrumban from time to time, to solve issues or improve the process of work.

-The approach to continuous improvement prescribes how the team makes changes and improves their work process based on the issues they encounter.
+The approach to constant development prescribes how the team makes changes and improves their work process based on the issues they encounter.